Chapter One: The Setup

 But I wasn’t just anything.

-I was a woman who had finally discovered that love—real love—isn’t built on gold.
-It’s built on trust, laughter, and late-night coffee on a worn old sofa.
+I was a woman who had proven to herself that love is not built on wealth—it is built on trust, resilience, and late-night coffee on a worn old sofa.

 No more experiments.
-This was life.
+This was real life.
 And it was ours.